ShaneBren/ShaneBre.github.io/_pages/cv.md

 Work experience
 ======
+* GIS Lab Proctor February 2024 - Present
+  * University of Maryland, Baltimore County
+  * Duties include:
+    * Assists in teaching GIS to introductory and intermediate GIS students by troubleshooting and guiding them through lab assignments
+    * Involvement in running field geographical and ecological data collections for the introductory lab sections
+    * Additionally, assists in lab management by ensuring lab programs such as ArcGIS Pro, QGIS, and ENVI are operable as well as setting up remote access for some users.

 * Urban Forest Patch Research Fellow June 2023 - August 2023
   * Baltimore Green Space
   * Duties includes: